Knit tops are essential in our casual wardrobe, but why not add a knit top to your dressier wardrobe?

 Draping the fabric on myself and the dress form led me to choose the Tabula Rasa Knit Tee with the draped front neckline in Wide Neckline Variations.
 The minty color complimented my face and minimizing the olive colors toward the hemline seemed best.
 Adding the lace at the hemline brightened up the lower sections of the border print.

-A visit to our Sewing Knit Fabric page on Pinterest@fitforartpatterns revealed godets as a fun choice, potentially adding 4 into the side panel seams.
+A visit to our Sewing Knit Fabric page on Pinterest revealed godets as a fun choice, potentially adding four into the side panel seams.
 They would add some fun flare around the hem and the periwinkle knit with the lace as overlay accented the design nicely without overwhelming the knit print.

 The length of the top was determined by the length of the fabric’s print.
 So, the waist to hem length determined the godet length.
 Each godet needed to be long enough to look official.
 Godets that are too short have little impact.

-With the length measured, I cut 4 wide cone shaped pieces of lace along the pretty scalloped border.
-Then I cut 4 narrower pieces of the periwinkle, adding enough length to stitch in a hem.
+With the length measured, I cut four, wide, cone-shaped pieces of lace along the pretty scalloped border.
+Then I cut four narrower pieces of the periwinkle, adding enough length to stitch in a hem.
 Each godet was assembled with the lace layer a bit fuller in width then basted into the partially constructed top.
 After a quick fit check, the godets were hemmed and permanently stitched to the top, leaving the top sections a bit longer for them to be hemmed around each inserted godet.

 Since my unwritten rule is to use a design detail more than once, the lace over knit detail would also be used as an elasticized cuff.
 Because I thought of this before cutting out the pattern pieces, I expanded the sleeves so the cuff had a bit more drama.
 Read the construction steps for this cuff in Knit Tees for Fall.

-Visit the wonderful Satelin fabric shop in Revel, France in 2022 when we once again host our Enchanting France, Embellishing Fabric retreat.
-Read more about this week long August adventure in Southwest France and consider putting it on your calendar as travel once again opens up internationally.
+Visit the wonderful Satelin fabric shop in Revel, France when we host our Enchanting France, Embellishing Fabric retreat.
+Read more about this week-long August adventure in Southwest France and consider putting it on your calendar.

 Stay well and sew happy!
 RAE